davidcolling/dotshot/README.txt

 To Do
 soon :
-    - improve realism in Bullet class
+    - improve realism in Bullet class long term:
-    - clean up non-polymorphic logic shown by the difference in the looping functions called in
-    World.draw()
-long term:
-    - characters can regain hp. caused
-    by:
-        - food? passage of time?
-        experience?
     - make NPCs more able to go around walls
         - share 'sliding' behavior with